XDarkPhoenixes/Amazon_Vine_Analysis/README.md

 ## Summary

 There could be bias among this 'star ratings' system since there are more five-star reviews amongst vine reviews than non-vine reviews.
 However, the number of non-Vine reviews is significantly more than Vine reviews.
+Additional statistic test such as t-test or ANOVA test could be use to prove bias.